 - A face-to-face meeting is still best if there is bad news or complicated information to impart.

-Various telecoms options provide efficient ways of contacting homeworkers
+Various telecoms options provide efficient ways of contacting employees who work from home

-- A unified messaging system can automatically route calls to the employee and displays data from your customer relationship management system.
+- Email and mobile phones are essential.
+A unified messaging system can automatically route calls to the employee and displays data from your customer relationship management system.
 Individuals can purchase a personalised number to achieve the same effect.

 Employees may need access to company data and documents

-- It is easy to share data and files with homeworkers using technology.
+- It is easy to share data and files with homeworkers.
 File-sharing works best if everybody uses the same version of the software.

 - Employers should consider customer relationship management software if they have a mobile sales team or need to update customer data regularly.

-It is safer for homeworkers to save their work directly onto the employer's system, rather than their own equipment.
-This reduces the risk of a data security breach and limits the employer's exposure to the provisions of the Data Protection Act.
+It is safer for employees who work from home to save their work directly onto the employer's system, rather than their own equipment.
+This reduces the risk of a data security breach and limits potential problems with data protection and GDPR.

 You can create a secure virtual private network (VPN)

-- This enables homeworkers to connect to your existing computer network online, from any computer with internet access.
+- This enables employees who work from home to connect to your existing computer network online, from any computer with internet access.

 - It gives them access to relevant files and systems on the company network, and to resources on the company intranet.